When it comes to making it through college, life can certainly be tough.

-This foundation, plus a few extra items every now and again like fruit or some different sort of vegetable created an extremely lean but effective diet.
+This foundation, plus a few extra items every now and again like fruit or vegetable, created an extremely lean but effective diet.
 Buy treats or something exciting every once in a while, but stick to the core diet.

 One benefit of buying a limited number of food items is that you can shop in bulk to save money.